Walloon railway station

 Walloon railway station is located on the Main line in Queensland, Australia.
 It serves the Ipswich suburb of Walloon.
 It was formally opened on 31 July 1865 at the same time as the line.

 Services

-Walloon is served by City network services from Rosewood to Ipswich.
+Walloon is served by Citytrain network services from Rosewood to Ipswich.
 Most services terminate at Ipswich although some peak-hour services continue to Bowen Hills and Caboolture.